 It’s only as of relatively recently that the extraordinary health benefits of coffee have started to become apparent.
 From cancer prevention to weight loss to a reduced overall chance of premature death, it seems regular coffee consumption really can work wonders for most people.
 However, in order to get the maximum benefit from a cup of coffee, the beans need to be as fresh as possible.
-As the beneficial compounds in coffee begin to break down the moment the beans are roasted, so too do the potential health benefits of the coffee.
+As the beneficial compounds in coffee begin to break down the moment the beans are roasted, so too do the potential health benefits of fresh coffee.
 The fresher the coffee, the bigger the benefits.

 Quality Over Quantity

 Roasting coffee as close to the point of purchase as possible takes skill, dedication and commitment to quality.
-It is fundamentally impossible to mass-produce coffee in such a way – hence the reason it only tends to be specialty coffee that’s available fresh-roasted.
+It is fundamentally impossible to mass-produce coffee in such a way – hence the reason it only tends to be specialty coffee that’s available as fresh roasted coffee.
 It’s a process that focuses on the quality of each and every package produced and sold, rather than the usual focus on quantity.
 Have a go at home roasting for yourself and you’ll see just how meticulous and intensive the process is.
 That is, assuming you want to get it done right!

 Last but not least, the compounds that give coffee its unique flavour profile also begin to break down the moment it is roasted.
 Which means that the closer to the point of roasting the coffee is consumed, the more intensive and rich the flavour profile.
-You’ll only ever have to try one cup of normal coffee and one cup of fresh roasted coffee side by side to immediately note the incredible difference between the two.
+You’ll only ever have to try one cup of normal coffee and one cup of fresh roasted coffee and fresh ground coffee side by side to immediately note the incredible difference between the two.
 And when you do, chances are you’ll find it impossible to go back to the former!

 For the best specialty coffee, freshly roasted on the same day it is shipped to you, visit Hayman Coffee.